 I love marigolds.
 I remember my mother always included them in her garden; she said it was for protection.
 In fact, in the Northeast, where I’m from, most everyone I knew planted them and it was a known fact that they kept pests

 away.
 Snooks tells of the time he gathered a bushel of corn from his garden to give to his sister.
 His garden was

 pest free and protected due to its marigold border.
 However, when he left the bushel of corn on the porch overnight, away from protection, the raccoons devoured every ear by morning.
 They didn’t touch the standing corn, twenty feet

 away in the marigold-framed garden.

-away.
-I’ve never read that they do, but thought I’d try it, and so far, so
+I planted marigolds around cabbage to keep cabbage worms away.
+I’ve never read that they do, but thought I’d try it, and so far, so good.

 I learned something else about marigolds with the cabbage patch.

 They don’t like the cold.
 When I planted my cabbage in mid-May I edged the

 patch with marigolds and used row cover at night.
 The cabbage survived, but

 even with the row cover, not one marigold made it through the first night.
 I